dvenis/dvenis.github.io/_posts/2015-06-29-and-that's-a-wrap.md

 tags: grocerychallenge research cheap project
 ---

-This is the last post on the grocery challenge.
-I'll be summarizing what I've learned from this whole process, and the things you should be taking home from it.
+As the last post of the grocery challenge, I'll be summarizing what I've learned from this whole process, and the things you should be taking home from it.

 | Cost of groceries       | $193.3     |
 | Number of meals included | 300 |